NomicFoundation/hardhat-website/src/content/plugin-development/tutorial.md

 The `NetworkManager` is exported as part of the Hardhat Runtime Environment, and exposes a single method, `connect`.

-When you call it, Hardhat will initialize either an HTTP connection to an Ethereum node, or start a new simulation of a network, depending on the config and the params you pass to `connect`.
-As a result, it will return a `NetworkConnection` object.
+When you call it, Hardhat will initialize either an HTTP connection to an Ethereum node or start a new network simulation, depending on your config and the parameters you pass to `connect`.
+It returns a `NetworkConnection` object.

 ```ts
 import { network } from "hardhat";